adityabmv/codershigh/matrixmystics.md

 permalink: /matrixmystics/
 ---

-Modules are created with a thumb rule that one should be able to finish them in one sitting.
+Modules are created with a thumb rule that one should be able to finish them in about one to two days.

 * TOC
 {:toc}